Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

-For real symmetric Toeplitz matrices, we can prove the following result: \begin{proposition} Let \((a_n)_{n \geq 0}\) be an absolutely summable sequence of real numbers and define an associated sequence of real symmetric Toeplitz matrices Putting \(a_{-n}:=a_n\), the associated Fourier series is real valued and we have for each \(n \in \mathbb Z_{\geq 0}\) and each \(\lambda \in \operatorname{Spec}(A_n)\). \end{proposition} \begin{proof} See \cite[Lemma 4.1]{Gray2006}. \end{proof} This result yields an upper bound for the maximal eigenvalue of the matrix \(A\): as the associated Fourier series is given by
+The following lemma, taken from \cite[Lemma 4.1]{Gray2006}, concerns the extremal eigenvalues of real symmetric Toeplitz matrices.\begin{lemma} Let \((a_n)_{n \geq 0}\) be an absolutely summable sequence of real numbers and define an associated sequence of real symmetric Toeplitz matrices Putting \(a_{-n}:=a_n\), the associated Fourier series is real valued, and for each \(n \in \mathbb Z_{\geq 0}\) and each \(\lambda \in \operatorname{Spec}(A_n)\). \end{lemma} This result yields an upper bound for the maximal eigenvalue of the matrix \(A\): as the associated Fourier series is given by

 and because all \(a_n > 0\), the series attains its maximum when all the cosines are 1.
-In fact, the proof can be slightly modified to obtain the following stronger result: by only considering the truncated Fourier series.
+In fact, it is easy to see that their proof may be slightly modified to obtain the following (stronger) result: by only considering the truncated Fourier series.

-A classical lower bound of the maximal eigenvalue of the matrix \(A\) is given by where \(S\) is the sum of all entries in the matrix \(A(N,1)\) \cite{Benasseni2009}.
-For us, Using the upper bound and the fact that \(a_n \longrightarrow 0\), we see that both bounds are sharp fairly fast and we have demonstrated the following: \begin{lemma}[Asymptotic maximal eigenvalue for \(K = 1\)] For a given \(N\), we have that the maximal eigenvalue of \(A\) can be bounded above and below:
+A classical lower bound for the maximal eigenvalue of the matrix \(A\) is given by where \(S\) is the sum of all entries in the matrix \(A(N,1)\) (see e.g.\ \cite{Benasseni2009}).
+In our case, Using both bounds \eqref{eq:upperbound} and \eqref{eq:lowerbound}, combined with the fact that the series \(\sum_{n=1}^{\infty} a_n\) converges, we have proved the following result: \begin{proposition}[Asymptotic maximal eigenvalue for \(K = 1\)] Given \(N \geq 1\), we have that the maximal eigenvalue of \(A(N,1)\) may be approximated by